turakz/language_analyzer/README.txt

 terminals, which are (terminal, part of speech) pairs. when the Lexer is initialized, the constructor will read these pairs from the file and store them in an std::unordered_map.

--this allows the program to generate a what amounts to a look-up/symbol table, which is basically a mapping of a terminal to its English part of speech, so as a word is scanned, the program can immediately identify it's type and do something with it.
+-this allows the program to generate a look-up/symbol table, which is basically a mapping of a terminal to its English part of speech, so as a word is scanned, the program can immediately identify its type and do something with it.

--to start, the shell prompts the user and then input is grabbed as a whole or "raw" string
+-after the Shell initializes, it is now running and will prompts the user for input. when input is read (as a raw string), it defers control over to the Lexer, and waits until the Lexer processes the text, at which point the Lexer will defer control back to the Shell, unless a terminating expression is read ("exit").

--a stringstream is then generated
+-when the Lexer receives control, a stringstream is generated

--the Lexer processeses each word and creates an object with (token, type) pairings, where type is the part of speech as defined by the English language.
+-the Lexer tokenizes each word and creates an object with (token, type) pairings, where token is the terminal-literal, and the type is the English part of speech as defined by the English language.

--once the stream is tokenized, a token_stream is created, and the parser reads words from the token_stream and makes decisions based on the token's now defined 'type'.
+-once the stream is tokenized, a token_stream is created, and the parser reads tokens from the token_stream and makes decisions based on the token's type.

--once an input is processed, the shell will let you know whether or not it was valid or invalid based on 1. the grammars, and 2. the terminal, part of speech pairings that initialized the symbol_table used in the tokenization process. you can think of this as the current 'language' has a very, very finite set of possible words.
+-once an expression is processed, the Parser will let you know whether or not it was valid or invalid expression based on the possible words that can be used to express a command, which at the moment is a very small set of words.

--to close the program, provide the shell the string: "exit", and the shell will terminate.
+-to close the program, provide the Shell the string: "exit", and the shell will terminate.